kjown/COMP2042OwnKaiJian/README.md

 - Added horizontal movement for the player using `LEFT` and `RIGHT` arrow keys in `UserPlane` class.

 ### **Menus and User Interface**
+#### Start Menu
 - `StartMenu` implemented with `Start`, `Settings` and `Exit` buttons with `startGame()` and `showSettings()` methods for `Start` and `Settings` button, while `Exit` button exits the game.
 All buttons have hovering effects to improve user experience.
+- Utilised helper methods to handle creation of UI elements like `createTitleText` and `createStyledButton`.
+- Centralised font loading logic with `loadFont` method.
+- Lambda expressions for simplified button action assignments.
+#### Settings Menu
 - `SettingsMenu` implemented with `Sound ON/OFF` toggler to turn on or off background music, `Controls` button to show the controls of the game and `Back` button to return to `StartMenu`.
+- Used lambdas for cleaner action assignments.

+#### Controls Menu
 - `ControlsMenu` implemented with `Back` button to return to `SettingsMenu`. `ControsMenu` shows all controls user are able to use when playing the game.
+- Encapsulated logic for creating the layout and adding elements like images and instructions.
+#### Pause Menu
 - `PauseMenu` implemented pause functionality using `ESC` key to pause when playing the game.
+#### End Menu
 - `EndMenu` implemented with `Main Menu`, `Restart` and `Exit` buttons with `showMainMenu()` and `restartGame()` methods as well as exiting the game when `Exit` is pressed.
 All buttons have hovering effects to improve user experience.
+- Encapsulated the game restart and main menu navigation logic in separate methods for clarity.

 ### **Game Mechanics**
-- `Projectiles` from enemies is destroyable by user with their own respective health values.
+- `Projectiles` from enemies is now destroyable by user with their own respective health values.
 - `Projectiles` are destroyed when Out of Bounds.
 - `Boss` now has shield with its own health value and spawn probability to protect the boss.
 - `Boss` now displays its own `HealthBar` to show the health of the boss.